Jameskimatu/Jameskimatu/README.md

 - 👀 I’m interested in Bank Management
 - 🌱 I’m currently learning Structured Programming
 - 💞️ I’m looking to collaborate on Networking activities
-- 📫 How to reach me through mails
+- 📫 How to reach me through jaymohkim806@gmail.com

 <!---
 Jameskimatu/Jameskimatu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.